Saychakr13/RECURRENT-NEURAL-NETWORK/README.md

 # LSTM
 Long Short-Term Memory (LSTM) models are a type of recurrent neural network capable of learning sequences of observations.

-This may make them a network well suited to time series forecasting.
+This makes them a network well suited to time series forecasting.

 An issue with LSTMs is that they can easily overfit training data, reducing their predictive skill.